Promoting British Values at Sylvester Primary Academy

-At The Sylvester we promote British values in a variety of ways.
+At Sylvester Primary Academy, we promote British values in a variety of ways.
 These values are taught explicitly through our PSHE and Religious Education curriculum.

-The examples that follow are an indication of some of the ways we embed British values at The Sylvester and should be seen as an indication of our approach rather than an exhaustive list.
+The examples that follow are an indication of some of the ways we embed British values at Sylvester Primary Academy and should be seen as an indication of our approach rather than an exhaustive list.

 Upholding the Law